-Let’s start with what objective means given the word’s versatility.
+What is objective morality?
+To answer this question, let’s start with what objective means given the word’s versatility.
 In philosophy, objective refers to existence apart from perception.
 An object independent of perception does not change with our feelings, interpretations, or prejudices.
 Applied to moral values; if they are objective, then they are discovered, not invented.
 Contrast this with subjective moral values which change from person to person, culture to culture, etc. If morality is objective, it is reasonable to ask: What is the mind-independent basis for objective morality and is this basis sufficiently binding?
 In other words, it is not enough to show some external ground for morality and then subjectively link that grounding with obligation.
-An obligation to a particular ethical system must transcend personal preference and have some significant grounding in the object of perception.
+An obligation to a particular ethical system must also transcend personal preference.

 But are all of these various claims of objectivity binding?
 Take human self-interest as an objective foundation for ethics.
 I would argue there is a certain arbitrariness involved where the subscribers to this view subjectively decided human self-interest (which is real and objective) is universally binding.
 Compare this with our hypothetical environmentalist.
 Let’s say he is in favor of sterilizing the entire African continent because the cost incurred by the population is worth the benefit to the biosphere.
 So one group sees self-interest, and the libertarian right to be left alone, trumping an uncertain future for the biosphere.
 The other views things to the contrary.
 Who will adjudicate between these views and on what objective basis?
 You cannot appeal to the rule of the land because might does not necessarily make right.
 If country A holds the biosphere above people and invades and sterilizes country B who holds the individual higher, was country A’s act morally permissible?
 You and I might say the hypothetical act of Country A is wrong, but there would have to be an overriding ethic to make such a claim.